shivshankardayal/Kunjika/Features.rst

 16. Simple count of questions, answers, tags and users.
 17. Popular tags display on main page in side bar.
 18. Code attachments also .zip source attachments up to 2MB.
-19. Atom feed for questions(update proper time).
+19. Atom feed for questions(update proper time)..
-20. Google custom search integration.
+20. OpenID integration.(take care of GET of create_profile)
-21. OpenID integration.(take care of GET of create_profile)
+21. Email notification at registration.

 Postponed for later
 ===================